-Playstation Store's Summer Sale has games up to 75 percent off
+PlayStation Store's Summer Sale has games up to 75 percent off

 - Devil May Cry 5 Special Edition: now $27.49, was $54.99

-You can check out the complete list of games in the PlayStation Store.
+You can check out the complete list of games on the PlayStation Store.
 There are a ton of options, so you’ll definitely want a look.

 Source: PlayStation